-ST JOHN'S, N.L./TRADITIONAL TERRITORY OF THE BEOTHUK AND MI'KMAQThe Federal Court has dismissed a lawsuit challenging the federal government's assessment of the ecosystem impacts of exploratory and drilling off the coast of Newfoundland and Labrador, and the regulation which exempts all future exploratory drilling from assessment.
+ST JOHN’S, N.L./TRADITIONAL TERRITORY OF THE BEOTHUK AND MI’KMAQ – The Federal Court has dismissed a lawsuit challenging the federal government’s assessment of the ecosystem impacts of exploratory oil and gas drilling off the coast of Newfoundland and Labrador, and the regulation which exempts all future exploratory drilling from assessment.

 In a decision released Monday, Justice Bell determined that a Regional Assessment for exploratory drilling in the area was – in his opinion – satisfactory and upheld a regulation exempting future projects in the region from further scrutiny under the Impact Assessment Act (IAA).